Stone

 I thank the creator for life and mystery, and welcome the thunder into my whole body.

-And the sky answers with bolts of lightning that rise from the ocean and strike in a circle around me.
+The sky answers with bolts of lightning that rise from the ocean and strike in a circle around me.

 Three Kishla approach from the north.